NTSB: Crew spoke of engine trouble before deadly Texas crash

 DALLAS (AP) — Seconds before a small plane crashed at a suburban Dallas airport, killing all 10 people on board, the crew commented on a problem with the left engine, federal officials said Tuesday.

-The Beechcraft BE-350 King Air struggled to gain altitude before veering to the left and crashing into a hangar at the Addison Municipal Airport on Sunday morning, killing the two crew members and eight passengers, witnesses and authorities said.
+The Beechcraft BE-350 King Air struggled to gain altitude before veering to the left and crashing into a hangar Sunday morning at the Addison Municipal Airport, killing a family of four, two couples and two crew members, witnesses and authorities said.

-Bruce Landsberg, the vice chairman of the National Transportation Safety Board, said at a Tuesday news conference that the pilot comments were heard on the cockpit voice recorder, which was recovered from the charred wreckage.
-He said the crew was cleared for takeoff about a minute before the recording ended.
+A cockpit voice recorder captured the pilots’ apparent confusion as the plane headed down the runway, Bruce Landsberg, vice chairman of the National Transportation Safety Board, said Tuesday at a news conference.

-The recording captured apparent confusion in the cockpit as the plane headed down the runway, Landsberg said.
-Four seconds later, the pilots indicated there was a problem with the left engine.
-After another five seconds, three alarms sounded, warning pilots that the plane was banked too sharply to one side, he said.
-The recording ended moments later.
+Four seconds later, the pilots indicated there was a problem with the left engine, Landsberg said.
+After another five seconds, three alarms sounded, warning pilots that the plane was banked too sharply to one side.
+The recording ended moments later, about a minute after the crew members were cleared for takeoff on their route to St. Petersburg, Florida.

+Dallas County officials identified the victims as: 71-year-old Howard Hale Cassady, 52-year-old Brian Mark Ellard, 45-year-old Ornella Ellard, 15-year-old Alice Giovanna Maritato, 13-year-old Dylan Rocco Maritato, 28-year-old Matthew John Palmer, 57-year-old Gina Cunningham Thelen, 58-year-old Stephen Lee Thelen, 61-year-old John Leo Titus, and 60-year-old Mary Martha Titus.

+Cassady had the same type of advanced license required of airline pilots, and was licensed to fly several types of turboprops and jets including planes made by Beechcraft, Gulfstream and Learjet, according to federal records.
+Palmer had a commercial pilot’s license, which would have let him work on flights with paying passengers.

 NTSB investigators said they don’t know yet if the captain or co-pilot was flying the plane.
 The board is reviewing records for both, including their recent flights.
 The NTSB interviewed a pilot who flew with the captain several weeks ago and reported nothing unusual, officials said.